Last updated October 31, 2020

 In reality, services like Transferwise are a better replacement for expensive money senders like Western Union or Moneygram, not for replacing wire transfers.
 However, Transferwise is easier to use than a wire if your domestic bank dislikes your moving money offshore, since you send the money domestically and their service handles the rest.

-In The Best Offshore Banks, we discuss a number of high-quality banks that require $2,000, $1,000, or even less in their foreign currency equivalent to open.
 The only catch with some of these banks is that — unlike accounts that allow you to wire money in later — you need to deposit the money when you open the account.

 These banks don’t allow remote account opening, but you can literally use their ATM to take out the amount of the minimum deposit.
 If your domestic bank ATM card imposes a limit on daily withdrawals (usually $400 or $500 for US banks), you may need to plan one day ahead so you can max out the limit on two different days in order to get enough cash.